 Working days only Every day

 CHAPS Faster Payments

-Standing orders Transfers between Lloyds Bank personal accounts
+Standing orders Transfers between

-Direct debits Debit card payments
+Direct debits Lloyds Bank accounts in the UK

 Cheques

 Some payments have cut-off times.
 This means that if you ask us to make the payment or we receive the payment after the cut-off time, we won't process it until the next day (or next working day if the payment is only processed on working days).
+The cut-off time is different for instructions received by your Private Banking Manager and for Internet Banking.

 Please check the Useful to know section at the end of the booklet for information about:

-- cut-off times; - deposit and payment limits
+- cut-off times; - · deposit and payment limits